Island Communities - Each One is very Unique

 There are no condos on Bird Key, only single-family homes.
 Architectural styles on Bird Key Florida are eclectic, ranging from "old" Florida to Spanish Mediterranean to contemporary.
 You will find impressive new homes mixed with spectacular renovations of Bird Key’s original homes.

 The island is pretty small; there are only 510 luxury homes on the island composed of 303 waterfront properties and 207 interior residences.
-Bird Key residents include a mix of professionals, retirees, and even a few celebrities.
+Who wants to live on such a tiny island?
+Well, Bird Key residents include a mix of professionals (doctors, lawyers etc.), retirees, and even a few celebrities.

 Siesta Key - and the Famous Siesta Key Beach

 At first, the people completely neglected Siesta Key.
-Nobody saw the potential and nobody was there who had a vision.
-Bears, wild cats, raccoons and whatever critters lived on this piece of land had at least a comfortable life.
+Nobody saw the potential, and nobody was there who had a vision.
+John Ringling was occupied with his project a little further north, and there was no second man like him.
+Bears, wild cats, raccoons and whatever critters lived on this piece of land, and at least they had a comfortable life.
 Eventually, the island came to live and morphed into a beautiful subtropical oasis.
 However, that took a while.

-Today Siesta Key offers a getaway like you've never experienced.
+Today, Siesta Key offers a getaway as you've never experienced.
 Famous for its white-sand beaches, clear, warm waters and tropical nature preserves, the area is a haven for vacationers from all over the world.
+The beach is always rated #1 or #2.
+We don't really know why it is ranked alternating #1 and #2, but who cares?

 Siesta Key Beach

 Siesta Public Beach is located mid-island off Midnight Pass and is the perfect spot to find the action.
-It offers some of the world’s finest, whitest sand.
+It offers some of the world’s most beautiful, whitest sand.
 Not only is it the most popular beach in the County, but it is also the widest.
-It may be a little crowded once in a while because on a holiday weekend you will find more than 10,000 people enjoying the beach.
+It may be a little crowded once in a while, and especially on a holiday weekend, you will find more than 10,000 people enjoying the beach.
 It is a crazy world out there when the crowd is invading the island, but everybody wants to be here.

 Facilities are numerous and include concession stands and newly renovated restrooms.
-There are volleyball fields, a huge playground for the little ones and lifeguards.
+There are volleyball fields, a nicely equipped playground for the little ones, and lifeguards.
 Big trees provide plenty of shade.
 There is plenty of parking space provided, but don't expect to get a spot on public holidays.
 Within walking distance, just slightly further inland, Siesta Villag offers eclectic shops, fine restaurants with or without live music and plenty more to see and to do.
+Bring your wallet, and you will be fine.

 You don't want to be where the action is?

-Turtle Beach is a relaxing beach situated on the southernmost tip of Siesta Key on Midnight Pass Road, about two and a half miles south of Stickney Point Road.
+Turtle Beach is a relaxing beach.
+It is located about two and a half miles south of Stickney Point Road.
 Turtle Beach is usually not as crowded as the public beach which makes it a lot more appealing for people who want to relax while catching some rays.

-Palmer Point Beach begins at the south tip of Siesta Key and continues until the north end of the following Casey Key.
+Palmer Point Beach begins at the southern tip of Siesta Key and continues until the north end of the following Casey Key.
 Because of its length, the beach will give you a feeling of privacy and seclusion.
-The beach is a popular spot for boaters and those who like to walk along the shoreline.
+Palmer Point Beach is a favorite spot for boaters and those who like to walk along the shoreline.
+There is a little lagoon where you can launch your boat or where the kids can play in shallow water.
+Don't expect too much action there.
+If you need that - the village or the Public Beach would be your choice.

 On Siesta Key you will find all kinds of properties: Gulf front condominiums, apartments, villas and seaside estates.
 Call us, and we can tell you what is on the market.